UN Security Council again delays Gaza aid resolution vote as high-level talks try to avoid US veto

 U.S. National Security Council spokesman John Kirby also raised two other issues Wednesday morning that are not in the Arab-sponsored resolution — condemnation of Hamas' deadly Oct.
 7 incursion into southern Israel that sparked the latest war and Israel's right to self-defense.

-“It’s important for us, if the Security Council is going to speak on this, that there’s a condemnation of Hamas and what they did on the 7th of October, there’s a recognition of the need for Israel to be able to defend itself, and there’s of course, significant commitment by all members on getting humanitarian assistance into the people of Gaza,” Kirby told reporters aboard Air Force One as President Joe Biden was enroute to Wisconsin.
+“It’s important for us, if the Security Council is going to speak on this, that there’s a condemnation of Hamas and what they did on the 7th of October, there’s a recognition of the need for Israel to be able to defend itself, and there’s of course, significant commitment by all members on getting humanitarian assistance into the people of Gaza,” Kirby told reporters aboard Air Force One.

 The U.S. has repeatedly called for condemnation of Hamas’ Oct.
-7 surprise attack that killed some 1,200 people, mostly civilians, and recognition of Israel’s right to self-defense, which have not been included in any of the adopted resolutions or the latest draft.
+7 surprise attack and recognition of Israel’s right to self-defense, which have not been included in any of the adopted resolutions or the latest draft.

 Blinken told a Washington news conference later Wednesday that the U.S. has engaged intensively and “in very good faith” in negotiations on the resolution, “so I hope we can get to a new place.”